-Next Steps in Strengthening Idaho's Teacher and Administrator Evaluation Policy Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles 1.
-Professional Performance Plan Framework shall be created for educators that will form the basis of subsequent evaluations and allow districts to assess growth and development.
-January- June 2012 Administrator Evaluation Focus Group, Idaho Department of Education Attachment 15 Agenda from Dec 15.
-2011 Administrator Evaluation Focus Group Meeting Three ISDE Staff members along with educators associations will coordinate and facilitate focus group meetings where Limited timeframe and funding at this time 2.
-Create language in Administrative Rule (or Statute) for Professional Performance Plan Framework that will form the basis of subsequent evaluations and allow districts to assess growth and development Attachment 15 Minutes from large Administrator Evaluation Focus Group standards will be identified
+Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles Professional Performance Plan January - Administrator Attachment 15 Three ISDE Staff Limited Framework shall be created for June 2012 Evaluation Focus Agenda from Dec members along with timeframe educators that will form the basis of Group, Idaho 15.
+2011 educators and subsequent evaluations and allow Department of Administrator associations will funding at districts to assess growth and Education Evaluation Focus coordinate and this time development.
+Group Meeting facilitate focus group meetings where .
+Create language in Administrative Rule -Attachment 15 standards will be (or Statute) for Professional Minutes from identified Performance Plan Framework that will large form the basis of subsequent Administrator evaluations and allow districts to Evaluation Focus assess growth and development Group ĺ

-Next Steps in Strengthening Idaho's Teacher and Administrator Evaluation Policy Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles Create a theory of action and an action plan that identifies a systemic way to monitor and support a process for ensuring that all measures that are included in determining performance levels are valid measures, e.g. measures that are clearly related to increasing student academic achievement and school performance, (including measures in non-tested subjects and grades) January- August 2012 Evaluation Capacity Taskforce Administrator Evaluation Focus Group Idaho Department of Education Attachment 15 Agenda from Dec 15, 2011 Administrator Evaluation Focus Group Meeting Three ISDE Staff members along with educators associations will coordinate and facilitate focus group meetings where standards will be identified Limited timeframe and funding at this time 2.
-Create a framework for policy to ensure that evaluation measures are implemented in a consistent and high- quality manner across schools within all Districts Attachment 16 Minutes from 3.
-Using current research, create a list of options and strategies for use by Idaho educators that will provide meaningful feedback and encourage timely support to educators to improve their practice large Administrator Evaluation Focus Group
+Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles 1.
+Create a theory of action and an action plan that identifies a systemic way to monitor and support a process for ensuring that all measures that are included in determining performance levels are valid measures, e.g. measures that are clearly related to increasing student academic achievement and school performance, (including measures in non-tested subjects and grades) January- August 2012 Evaluation Capacity Taskforce Administrator Evaluation Focus Group Idaho Department of Education Attachment 15 Agenda from Dec 15, 2011 Administrator Evaluation Focus Group Meeting Three ISDE Staff members along with educators associations will coordinate and facilitate focus group meetings where standards will be identified Limited timeframe and funding at this time Create a framework for policy to ensure that evaluation measures are implemented in a consistent and high-quality manner across schools within all Districts Using current research, create a list of options and strategies for use by Idaho educators that will provide meaningful feedback and encourage timely support to educators to improve their practice Attachment 16 Minutes from large Administrator Evaluation Focus Group

-Next Steps in Strengthening Idaho's Teacher and Administrator Evaluation Policy Key y Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles concern evaluati includes 50 perce upon str 2.
-Provide Board co an indiv evaluati of not p proposal to State Board ing the framework for ng school administrators that s multiple measures, to include ent of the evaluation based udent growth recommendations to State oncerning the requirement of idualized administrator on rating system with a ranking roficient, basic, proficient, and ished that is transparent and May-June 2012 Evaluation Capacity Taskforce Administrator Evaluation Focus Group Idaho Department of Education Attachment 15 Agenda from Dec 15.
-2011 Administrator Evaluation Focus Group Meeting Attachment 16 Minutes from large Administrator Evaluation Focus Group Three ISDE Staff members along with educators associations will coordinate and facilitate focus group meetings where standards will be identified Limited timeframe and funding at this time sample cale for evaluation collected wh nent period pertaining to the ndar with suggested timeframe on and types of data to be nich will meet state approval to d consistent results Fall 2012 ISDE Attachment 18 IDAPA 08.02.02.120 ISDE Staff Time Necessary but unknown at this time Resources for Technical Assistance and Support
+Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding Significant Obstacles Present proposal to State Board concerning the framework for evaluating school administrators that includes multiple measures, to include 50 percent of the evaluation based upon student growth Provide recommendations to State Board concerning the requirement of an individualized administrator evaluation rating system with a ranking of not proficient, basic, proficient, and distinguished that is transparent and reliable May June 2012 Evaluation Capacity Taskforce Administrator Evaluation Focus Group Idaho Department of Education Attachment 15 Agenda from Dec 15.
+2011 Administrator Evaluation Focus Group Meeting Attachment 16 Minutes from large Administrator Evaluation Focus Group Three ISDE Staff members along with educators associations will coordinate and facilitate focus group meetings where standards will be identified Limited timeframe and funding at this time Public comment period pertaining to the sample calendar with suggested timeframe for evaluation and types of data to be collected which will meet state approval to draw fair and consistent results Fall 2012 ISDE Attachment 18 IDAPA 08.02.02.120 ISDE Staff Time Necessary but unknown at this time Resources for Technical Assistance and Support